mrbech/micro-ts/README.md

 ## Setup
 First install dependencies locally with:

-> docker-compose run backend yarn install
+> docker-compose run service yarn install

 Then setup using

 > docker-compose up
-> docker-compose run backend yarn migrate
+> docker-compose run service yarn migrate

 The server will run on port `3000` and reload on code changes.
 New dependencies can be added by running:

-> docker-compose run backend yarn add \<dependency\>
+> docker-compose run service yarn add \<dependency\>

 ## Database
 PostgresSQL using [knex](http://knexjs.org) as query builder.
 Knex allows us to